 An investor would appreciate that Sreeleathers Ltd should have classified this unsecured loan as a cash inflow under financing activities instead of a cash inflow under operating activities.
 Such misclassification leads to an erroneous interpretation of cash flow from operations.

 You may read the complete analysis of Sreeleathers Ltd in the following article:

 The above cases highlight instances where companies attempted to show a higher CFO by classifying inflow from debt as an inflow under CFO.
 Let us now see some of the cases where companies attempted to show inflow from investing activities as an inflow from CFO.

 Showing sale of business divisions as an inflow under Cash Flow from Operating Activities (CFO)

 Usually, the purchase and sale of assets like investments, stake in subsidiaries, joint ventures, and business divisions are considered investing activities.
-Therefore, investors would anticipate that any inflow from sale of stakes in subsidiaries, joint venture or business divisions, and brands etc. will be shown under cash flow from investing activities (CFI).
+Therefore, investors would anticipate that any inflow from the sale of stakes in subsidiaries, joint venture or business divisions, and brands etc. will be shown under cash flow from investing activities (CFI).
 However, we have come across instances where companies showed the inflow from the sale of assets as an inflow under CFO.